Places To Visit in Goa – Your Total Travel Guide To India’s Party Capital!

 Today, it’s a peaceful island co-existing very close to the happening Panjim.
 The island is famous among the locals for the two festivals that are celebrated: Potekar, a Halloween-like festival held before Lent and Bonderam, a carnival which happens on every fourth Saturday in August.

-You can visit the ruins of the Kadamba dynasty that built temples here and a few big churches that were built during the colonisation times by the Portuguese and the French.
+You can visit the ruins of the Kadamba dynasty that built temples here and a few big churches that were built during the colonization times by the Portuguese and the French.
 More than these attractions, the island makes you feel as the time has stood still as you walk through the streets passing through the structures.
 You can’t miss the otherworldly aura of this island, which is the reason that makes it alluring.

 An ideal place for a day trip from Panjim, you can reach the island by ferry only, at 3 points: from Ribandar or Naroa or from the ferry point near the Viceroy’s Arch.
 You can also stay in Divar island in the exquisite Portuguese homes.
 The options are limited though if you are traveling on a shoestring budget.